 The conference hotel is within 2-3 blocks walking from the venue, and also from the Suburban Station on the Airport train line.

-Philadelphia has a variety of hotels, hostels, etc. at different price points, and an excellent public transportation system; we plan to provide a few alternatives.
+Philadelphia has a variety of hotels, hostels, etc. at different price points, and an excellent public transportation system for those who are interested in other options.

 The conference schedule and details on sessions will be provided nearer to the event.
 We encourage potential participants to request sessions on topics of interest to them whether or not they are currently scheduled; please contact Dave.Thewlis@calconnect.org.